ReedOcean-RainCity/Portfolio/Robot Simulations and Programming/Robo_DK/project_details.md

-# Programming and Simulation of Kuka Robots in Cosimir Pro
+# Programming and Simulation of Kuka Robots in RoboDK
 ****
 Acronym | Meaning
 ---|---